isomerpages/moe-stmargaretsec/_programmes/National Digital Literacy/NDLP Vision of St Margaret's School (Secondary).md

 Think, Apply, and Create”.
 This approach develops computational thinking, problem-solving, and logical reasoning skills.
-As students creatively and skillfully use a range of digital tools, they also learn empathy, identifying needs and developing solutions for real-world problems</p>
+As students creatively and skillfully use a range of digital tools, they also learn empathy, identifying needs and developing solutions. for real-world problems</p>